Windows

 Window Operations

-Once an application window is registered, the Window Management API will accept full control over the window positioning, sizing and visibility.
-The application should not use native methods (for example, WPF/WinForms calls) to control the window as it will interfere with the Glue42 window management.
+Once an app window is registered, the Window Management API will accept full control over the window positioning, sizing and visibility.
+The app shouldn't use native methods (e.g., WPF or WinForms calls) to control the window as this will interfere with the Glue42 Window Management.

 You can perform operations on the current window and on any other registered window.

-The window object also offers access to the host application instance, connecting the Window Management API with the Application Management API:
+The window object offers access to the host app instance, connecting the Window Management API with the App Management API:

 IAppManagerApplication appInstance = targetWindow.Instance;